 APPLE SEED builds learning gardens in public schools for thousands of disadvantaged children suffering from a lack of green spaces and fresh foods, and provides much-needed professional development to their teachers.

-GREENHOUSE offers horticultural therapy and vocational training to inmates on Rikers Island and helps them learn not just a skill but how to change the very course of their lives.
+GREENHOUSE offers horticultural therapy and vocational training to incarcerated individuals on Rikers Island and helps them learn not just a skill but how to change the very course of their lives.

 GREENTEAM provides transitional employment to at-risk youth and ex-offenders and helps them secure full-time jobs.

 NEIGHBORHOOD PLAZA PROGRAM beautifies public spaces in low-income communities across the five boroughs and helps make New York greener.

 NYDIGS provides affordable horticulture-based workshops, activities, and conferences to positively change perceptions and behaviors toward health, community, and the environment.